 |virtual||typeof||uint||ulong||out (generic modifier)|

-In c#, Contextual keywords can be used as an identifier in a limited program context and that can be outside of the context.
+In c#, Contextual keywords can be used as an identifier in a limited program context, which can be outside of the context.

-Generally, whenever the new keywords are added to the C# language, those are treated as Contextual keywords in order to avoid the breaking of c# programs which we written in older versions.
+Generally, whenever the new keywords are added to the C# language, those are treated as Contextual keywords to avoid breaking c# programs that we wrote in older versions.

 The following table lists the available Contextual Keywords in c# programming language.

-These are the keywords available in c# programming language and we can use it in our applications based on our requirements.
+These are the keywords available in c# programming language, and we can use them in our applications based on our requirements.